 and p4d -jj

-commands when rotating the commit or master journal.
-It's okay to compress rotated commit/master journals after the edge/replica has finished processing the journal transactions in that journal.
+commands when rotating the master journal.
+It's okay to compress rotated master journals after the replica has finished processing the journal transactions in that journal.
 Use p4 servers -J

 p4 -F '%ServerID% %PersistedJournal%' -ztag servers -J

-to get a report on what journal counter each edge/replica server is currently replicating.
+to get a report of which journal counter each replica of this master is currently replicating.
 It's safe to compress rotated journals with a sequence number lower than the lowest journal counter reported by p4 servers -J

 , so journal.38